tabokasadi-ship-it/Repository-name-Botswana-Economic-Financial-and-Investment-Intelligence-Platform/README.md

 ## About Me

-I am an economic data analyst and business intelligence researcher specialising in macroeconomic analysis, economic performance monitoring, and data-driven decision support.
-My work focuses on translating large volumes of economic data into structured analytical platforms that support policy makers, investors, financial institutions, and researchers in making evidence-based decisions.
+I am an economic data analyst and business intelligence researcher working at the intersection of economics, finance, and data.
+My work spans macroeconomic analysis, financial intelligence, business intelligence development, and data engineering — with a focus on building integrated analytical platforms that transform complex datasets into structured, actionable intelligence.

-I combine quantitative economic analysis with business intelligence techniques to build dashboards, economic indicators, and forecasting models — primarily applied to African and emerging market contexts.
+I am passionate about applying data analytics and BI techniques to real-world economic and financial challenges, from monitoring macroeconomic performance and assessing economic resilience, to supporting investment decisions, banking analysis, and evidence-based policy development.
+My goal is to bridge the gap between raw economic and financial data and the strategic decisions that depend on it.

 - 🌍 Based in **Botswana**
-- 🔎 Specialisation: **Macroeconomic Intelligence, BI Dashboards, Economic Forecasting**
 - 📫 Reach me at **tabokaabalengmpatane@gmail.com**

 ---